joaoaraujo1/OR_tools/README.md

 # Operational Research Tools
-This repository features a library of functions I have created when doing my Minor in Statistics and OR and implements some typical algorithms and methods used in operational research and multivariate exploratory analyses.
+This repository features a library of functions I have created when doing my Minor in Statistics and OR at [FCUL](https://ciencias.ulisboa.pt/) and implements some typical algorithms and methods used in operational research and multivariate exploratory analyses.
 All code is written in MATLAB

 ## Optimization - Flows and Networks (IP)
 - Pape, D'Esopo and Moore algorithm (PDM): Shortest or longest path between a node and every other node on a graph (also detects cycles)